NBISweden/theherdbook/README.md

 Once filled in, you can save and continue.

 Next, you'll need to select the scopes provided.
 Select "Add and remove scopes" and pick `openid`.
+If you want to support automatic account creation, you also need to select ".../auth/userinfo.email"

 Once done, select save and continue to finish configuration of the consent screen.